krisdmonroe/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 - [ ] Describe Middleware?
+    Midleware allows you to shorten your code by checking for certain things before leting it continue to your post or get etc...
 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?